jbinko/ADAW/README.md

 - ```vNetPrefix``` - optional - This is virtual network address space range for the solution.
 Default value is 10.0.0.0/16.
-If this VNET needs to be peered and/or routed through Enterprise Firewall, make sure the address space is not in the collision with existing networks.
+If this VNET needs to be peered and/or routed through Enterprise Firewall, make sure the address space is not in the collision with existing networks or provide other non-collision value.
 This VNET hosts at least three subnets.
 Should not be smaller than /24 and each subnet at least /26.

-- ```subnetControlPlanePrefix``` - optional - This is subnet range from virtual network address space range above for Azure Databricks control plane component.
+- ```subnetControlPlanePrefix``` - optional - This is subnet range from virtual network address space above for Azure Databricks control plane component.
 Default value is 10.0.0.0/20.
 Should not be smaller than /26.

-- ```subnetDataPlanePrefix``` - optional - This is subnet range from virtual network address space range above for Azure Databricks data plane component.
+- ```subnetDataPlanePrefix``` - optional - This is subnet range from virtual network address space above for Azure Databricks data plane component.
 Default value is 10.0.16.0/20.
 Should not be smaller than /26.

-- ```subnetPrivateLinkPrefix``` - optional - This is subnet range from virtual network address space range above for hosting private link resources.
+- ```subnetPrivateLinkPrefix``` - optional - This is subnet range from virtual network address space above for hosting private link resources.
 Default value is 10.0.32.0/23.
 Should not be smaller than /26.

 - ```logRetentionInDays``` - optional - This value specifies for how long diagnostics, audit, security logs for Azure resources